 Sexual Assault, Sexual Harassment, Stalking and Relationship Violence are Prohibited at UM

 Individuals have the right to continue to pursue their education and employment in an environment free from the effects of sexual violence.
-We encourage students and employees to report sexual misconduct to the Title IX Coordinator in the Office of Equal Opportunity and Affirmative Action so we can address the effects of sexual misconduct, take measures to stop any ongoing harassment, and prevent future harassment.
+We encourage students and employees to report sexual misconduct to the Title IX Coordinator in the Office of Equal Opportunity and Title IX so we can address the effects of sexual misconduct, take measures to stop any ongoing harassment, and prevent future harassment.
 Reporting and all follow-up activity will be handled in accordance with UM's Discrimination, Harassment, Sexual Misconduct, Stalking, and Retaliation Policy and Procedures and in a manner that protects the privacy and confidentiality of students and employees.

 The Title IX Coordinator can assist individuals in making a criminal report to the police if the individual chooses to do so.

 Sexual Harassment can include unwelcome: sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature, including sexual assault.
 Sexual harassment, including sexual assault, can involve persons of the same or opposite sex.